Victory Bomber: Background

 During the early stages of the Second World War, Wallis performed extensive studies of the German war economy and industry, concluding that with the selective destruction of strategic infrastructure targets, the German capacity to produce armaments could be reduced.
 Wallis believed that a fundamental means to ending the war would be to send bombing missions against German power sources and that the destruction of facilities such as coal mines, oil depots, hydroelectric dams and water supplies would leave Germany without a functional war industry and therefore having no ability to wage war.

 Wallis also spent a considerable amount of time studying the physics involved in high explosives and various bombs.
 As a result of these studies, Wallis conceived of more effective means to use explosives; that the shock wave that was created when munitions such as depth charges were detonated was more damaging than the initial blast of the detonation itself; he also viewed conventional bombing methods as practised by RAF Bomber Command to be insufficient on these terms to attack dispersed industrial areas.
 On this basis, he sought to apply this principle to a new type of weapon that would detonate underground.
 In 1940, Wallis designed a 22400 lb "penetrating" bomb that was to bury itself in the ground before detonating.
-Designed with a sharp, pointed nose, the bomb could be dropped from a high altitude of 40,000 ft and would plunge around 135 ft underground; the explosion would cause a miniature concentrated 'earthquake' with a destructive radius for 29 acres.
+Designed with a sharp, pointed nose, the bomb could be dropped from a high altitude of 40,000 ft and would plunge around 135 ft underground; the explosion would cause a miniature concentrated 'earthquake' with a destructive radius of 29 acres.
 It was estimated that this bomb could be capable of breaking dams such as the Möhne if it were to explode while in the reservoirs within 150 ft of the dam's face.

 Wallis argued that roughly 4,000 acre could be thoroughly destroyed by five aircraft each deploying only a single such bomb; this would allow for far greater levels of destruction by RAF Bomber Command as it required substantially fewer bombers to create the same levels of damage as via contemporary means.
 Only a small number of such equipped bombers was reasoned to be able to devastate Germany's industrial capacity to a greater extent than mass waves of conventionally-armed bombers.
 Wallis allegedly said that "irreparable damage could be inflicted on the strategic communications of the German Empire by ... ten or twenty machines within the course of a few weeks".
 However, the deployment of Wallis' concept was not immediately possible, for there was no existing Royal Air Force (RAF) bomber that would be capable of carrying such a weapon.